willzittlau/ETFSite/README.md

 # ETF Converter
-**For a live demo, please visit https://etfconverter.herokuapp.com/**
+**For a live demo, please visit https://etfconverter.herokuapp.com/ Or, alternatively, there is a GIF loop of the demo file at the bottom of this README.**

 ***This app is meant for personal/project use only and the live demo is not secure.***